NethServer/docs/administrator-manual/en/webtop5.rst

   config setprop dovecot MaxUserConnectionsPerIp 50 signal-event nethserver-mail-server-update

-At the end, execute logout and login again in WebTop.
+At the end, logout and login again in WebTop.

 Blank page after login